-Wellness platform ShareCare to buy health business from Healthways -sources
+Wellness platform ShareCare to buy health business from HealthWays -sources

 The population health business uses apps and personalized plans to improve the overall health of employees and insurance plan members.

-As part of the deal, Healthways Chief Financial Officer Alfred Lumsdaine will move to ShareCare.
-He will be joined by the president of Healthways population health division, Sean Slovenski.
+As part of the deal, Healthways Chief Financial Officer Alfred Lumsdaine will move to ShareCare, the people said.
+He will be joined by the president of Healthways population health division, Sean Slovenski, they added.

-Atlanta-based ShareCare agreed to pay $30 million of its shares for the business, which generates about $250 million in revenue.
+Atlanta-based ShareCare agreed to pay $30 million of its shares for the business, which generates about $250 million in revenue, the people said.

-In addition, Nashville, Tennessee-based Healthways is paying ShareCare $25 million upfront to cover expected losses from the population health business.
+In addition, Nashville, Tennessee-based Healthways is paying ShareCare $25 million upfront to cover expected losses from the population health business, the people said.

-It also agreed, if need be, to forfeit up to $20 million of its ShareCare equity stake to offset negative cash flow not covered in the upfront payment.
+It also agreed, if need be, to forfeit up to $20 million of its ShareCare equity stake to offset negative cash flow not covered in the upfront payment, the people added.

-After the deal, Healthways expects 2016 sales to exceed $500 million, with margins for earnings before interest, taxes, depreciation and amortization (EBITDA) of around 20 percent.
+After the deal, Healthways expects 2016 sales to exceed $500 million, with margins for earnings before interest, taxes, depreciation and amortization (EBITDA) of around 20 percent, the people said.

 Healthways reported a net loss of $0.39 per share in the first quarter.